LEAGUE7QC/LEAGUE7QC.github.io/docs/gameplay_guidelines.md

 ### A.5 Phase 2 Format

 The 16 teams will be divided into two groups of 8.
-Each team will play against every other team in their group once.
+Each team will play against every other team in their group once (best-of-3).
 The top 4 teams from each group will advance to a knockout stage.

 ### A.6 Knockout Stage